sophiemiddleton/ReferenceAnalysis-Develoment/README.md

 ### StatsTool-CutNCount

 this is currently under-development.
 These scripts are from the StatsTool 2021 package made for the Mu2e-II study.
-They need heavily updating.

-There is room to contribute here: reach out to volunteer (smidd@caltech.edu)
+They are here as examples.